 Focus on one room and set a timer

 Spring cleaning doesn’t have to be an all-day event.
 You can split your time over one or two weekends to finish everything and focus on one room at a time.
+Or you can focus on one cleaning type at a time.
+For example, you can clean your comforters from all your rooms at one time.
 However, setting a timer will help you stay focused especially when purging drawers and closets (it’s amazing how much accumulates over time).
 Don’t be afraid to toss old makeup or personal care items that can do more harm than good.
 When purging the closets, separate clothes into donation and cleaning piles.
 When should you discard it?
 It can be tough parting with personal items but keep the momentum and don’t think too hard about it.
-Discard items that
+Discard items that: